FERPA and Privacy

 John Cabot University may not release directory information contained in a student's education records, on the basis of Italian legislative decree n.
 196 dated 30 June 2003.

-As of 1 September 2021, FERPA forms can only be accepted if they are signed in the presence of a member of the staff of the Office of the Registrar, the Dean of Academic Affairs, the Associate Dean of Academic Affairs, or the Assistant Dean of Academic Affairs.
+As of 1 September 2021, FERPA forms can only be accepted if they are signed in the presence of a member of the staff of the Office of the Registrar, the Dean of Academic Affairs, the Associate Dean of Academic Affairs, the Assistant Dean of Academic Affairs, or the Dean of Students.

 Should a student not be able to do so, the student must participate in a video call (MS Teams, Zoom, Skype, etc.) with someone in one of the positions listed above.
 During the call, the student will be required to sign the form and to display proof of ID (passport, ID card, JCU ID, etc.).
 Once this is done, the student must, within an hour of the end of the call, scan or photograph the signed FERPA form and send it the JCU staff member with whom they met.